Bookmark and Share

 Similar planer thicknessers also sold by Charnwood, Clarke, Fox, Sealy & SIP

 I don't think anything else is available with a similar specification for the same money.
 The thicknesser part works well and gives a good finish.
 The surface planer works but its difficult to get a good degree of accuracy with it.
 I've put a few hundred meters of timber through mine and it's holding up well.
-The blade clamp screws could be better quality and the maintainance instructions more comprehensive.
+The blade clamp screws could be better quality and the maintenance instructions more comprehensive.

 On a limited budget it's a good buy.

-If your outside the UK try searching for a supplier here:
+Try searching for a supplier here: